juev/awesome-stars/README.md

 - [Netflix/chaosmonkey](https://github.com/Netflix/chaosmonkey) – Chaos Monkey is a resiliency tool that helps applications tolerate random instance failures.
 - [PaesslerAG/gval](https://github.com/PaesslerAG/gval) – Expression evaluation in golang
 - [Pallinder/go-randomdata](https://github.com/Pallinder/go-randomdata) – A tiny generator of random data for golang, also known as a faker
-- [Permify/permify](https://github.com/Permify/permify) – Open source authorization service inspired by Google Zanzibar to build fine-grained and scalable authorization systems.
+- [Permify/permify](https://github.com/Permify/permify) – An open-source authorization as a service inspired by Google Zanzibar, designed to build and manage fine-grained and scalable authorization systems for any application.
 - [PuerkitoBio/goquery](https://github.com/PuerkitoBio/goquery) – A little like that j-thing, only in Go.
 - [Rhymond/go-money](https://github.com/Rhymond/go-money) – Go implementation of Fowler's Money pattern
 - [SagerNet/sing-box](https://github.com/SagerNet/sing-box) – The universal proxy platform